The digestive system is responsible for various functions in the human body. Once the food is consumed, it is processed by the digestive system.

 - Genetics: There is a link between IBS and genetics too.
 If a person has a family history of the condition, they are more likely to develop it themselves.

 - Mental Health: Some mental health disorders can also cause an increased risk for the development of irritable bowel syndrome.
 People with a lot of stress and those with depression have a higher chance of developing the condition.
 There is also an increased risk among people who suffered abuse in the past.
-This account for all types of abuse – emotional, physical, and sexual.
+This accounts for all types of abuse – emotional, physical, and sexual.

 Many people only have mildly irritable bowel syndrome.
 In such a case, managing the condition is not too difficult.
 The syndrome can develop into something more serious; however – this is especially the case among people who do not implement the appropriate management strategies.